erelsgl/badkan/README.md

     sudo apt install zip

-Since we use contrab for the backup, please run:
+Since we use contrab for the backup, from the database_exports folder please run:

     crontab crontab-backup

 Please, check that in the files crontab-backup, the cd is sending you to the good place.

+We also use crontab to send notification, then from the notifications folder please run:

+    crontab crontab-notifications

+Please, check that in the files crontab-notifications, the cd is sending you to the good place.

 ## Installing the Apache server

 ## 1 — Installing Apache